Volvo V70: Second generation (2000–2007)

-Volvo released the second generation V70 to most markets in early 2000, and for the model year 2001 in North America.
+Volvo released the second generation V70 to most markets in early 2000, and for the 2001 model year in North America.
 Based on the Volvo P2 platform, the second generation shared major mechanical and styling commonality with the Volvo S60 saloon, offered frontal area of 2.23 m2 and a coefficient of drag of .30.
 The new generation featured adhesively bonded construction as opposed to spot welding in key areas, with Volvo claiming the new body to be 70 per cent more rigid than its predecessor.
 Critical aspects of the design for the second generation were completed before Ford acquired Volvo in 1999.

 With a 4 cm increase in width and height, a 5 cm longer wheelbase, a slightly shorter overall length than its predecessor, and a slightly increased interior cargo volume, it went on sale in early 2000.

-The interior featured raised seating in the second row, a hard point on the passenger's side of the center console to provide support for a range of optional accessories — e.g., an optional shopping bag holder.
+The interior featured raised seating in the second row, a hard point on the passenger's side of the center console to provide support for a range of optional accessories – e.g., an optional shopping bag holder.
 A rear-seat table, waste basket and cargo net were integrated into the rear seat backs.
-Standard interior features included a coat hook integrated into the side of the front passenger's headrest, glove compartment with pen holder and toll card, configurable center console and rear seating with a two-position backrest — one favoring cargo — the other favoring comfort.
+Standard interior features included a coat hook integrated into the side of the front passenger's headrest, glove compartment with pen holder and toll card, configurable center console and rear seating with a two-position backrest – one favoring cargo – the other favoring comfort.

 All P2 platform Volvos received a minor facelift across all markets for 2005.
 The front fascia was redesigned, tail and head lamps were changed to clear covers, the center console and dashboard received detail changes.
 Some minor changes were made to the electrical system and some engines, such diesel engine models received a particle filter.
 A new 6-speed automatic transmission was introduced, available in both AWD and FWD configurations.
 Production of the second generation V70 and XC70 ended with the 2007 model year.